 Cheap and easy to mass produce, stacking chairs are typically pulled out of the storage closet whenever there’s a dinner or company-wide meeting when mass-seating is needed for a short period.

-They’re not terribly comfortable but will serve in a pinch.
+They’re not comfortable but will serve in a pinch.
 You do not want to buy this for home use, but they certainly have their place in the office seating ecosystem.

 9. Stools